Eight Killed In India Train Crash After Driver Misses Signal - UrduPoint

 Local police officer Iftikar-Ul-Hassan told AFP he saw several badly injured people pulled out of the wreckage.

-"The toll could rise further, as four people are admitted in a serious condition," he said.
+"The toll could rise further, as four people are admitted in a serious condition," he said, adding that rescue teams were working to return the line to service.

-Darjeeling district police chief Praween Prakash told AFP the rescue effort had been completed.

 Recent Stories